gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 # 5. Intelligent Lookups

 This feature is like **Fuzzy** join in **Azure Fabric**.
-You can find the details about it in the [blog]( https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-intelligent-lookup-series-what-is-a-fuzzy-match-and-why/ba-p/13558732).
+You can find the details about it in this [blog]( https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-intelligent-lookup-series-what-is-a-fuzzy-match-and-why/ba-p/13558732).

 ![alt text](/DataBuilder/images/Flow_InetLookups.png?raw=true)